canonical/postgresql-operator/README.md

 ```shell
 juju run-action postgresql/leader set-password username=<username> password=<password> --wait
 ```
-Note: currently, the users used by the operator are `operator` and `replication`.
+Note: currently, the users used by the operator are `operator`, `replication`, `backup` and `rewind`.
 Those users should not be used outside the operator.

 #### Related applications users